WooCommerce Wholesale Prices Plugin Review – Can It Help When Doing Business With B2B / Wholesale & Trade Customers?

-It’s a straight forward no fuss no frills plugin to show wholesale pricing, by splitting up your customers into ‘Customer’ & ‘Wholesale customer’ you are effectively and potentially going to generate a lot more revenue for your business.
-With the ability to name the field from the normal ‘Your Price’ to ‘Your Special Price’ or ‘Loyalty Price’ or whatever you want to call it to jazz it up and make your customers feel important this plugins pretty darn sweet.
-That and the ability to enforce a minimum and maximum quantity to justify the price decrease make this worth it’s weight in gold.
+It’s a straightforward no fuss no frills plugin to show wholesale pricing, by splitting up your customers into ‘Customer’ & ‘Wholesale customer’ you are effectively and potentially going to generate a lot more revenue for your business.
+With the ability to name the field from the normal ‘Your Price’ to ‘Your Special Price’ or ‘Loyalty Price’ or whatever you want to call it to jazz it up and make your customers feel important this plugin pretty darn sweet.
+That and the ability to enforce a minimum and maximum quantity to justify the price decrease make this worth its weight in gold.

 Adding wholesale functionality to your WordPress + WooCommerce powered store for $21.00 is surely in my eyes at least a no-brainer.
 What would I have liked to have seen?
 Well, it would have been nice to have dynamic pricing thrown in with discounts on a per quantity break purely for wholesalers, that and the ability to display the discounts ‘ONLY’ to the wholesale customers.
 However, I fear this would have bumped up the price, mind you still would have bought it anyway!